 For instance, take a look at My Starbucks Idea, launched in 2008 by Howard Schulz.
 Now, this huge community seeks to emulate the coffee shop barista experience online by engaging with customers and fostering relationship-building.

 On My Starbucks Idea community, customers can submit a new idea, view ideas given by others, and see ideas in action.
 After the submission of an idea, the company’s Idea Partners go through it.

 By actually implementing the ideas, no matter how big or small, Starbucks incentivizes customers to submit ideas and engage with the website that leads to organic value-addition.
 Starbucks ‘ Idea community serves as a catalyzing factor to its marketing activities.

 In a similar vein, Sony’s Playstation Community has been phenomenal in connecting online gamers.
-It allows users to bond over specific interests, the type of support they need, and gaming hacks – underlining the tenets of feedback, advocacy, and support.
-Considering that the community is closely tied to Sony’s social media handles, one can only guestimate the amount of user-generated-content that Sony may be enjoying.
+It allows users to bond over specific interests.
+The type of support they need, and gaming hacks – underlining the tenets of feedback, advocacy, and support.
+Considering that the community’s close ties to Sony’s social media handle, one can only guestimate the amount of user-generated content that Sony may be enjoying.

 And it is not simply about the users.
 Communities have a big role to play in the overall cultural output that a business or an organization delivers.
 Even in the terms of employees.